Tornadoes of 2011: April 19–22 (United States)

 Severe weather once again developed across parts of the Midwest on April 22.
 The hardest-hit area was parts of the St. Louis metropolitan area.
 A destructive tornado tracked across the region with severe damage in several communities including houses destroyed in communities such as Bridgeton, Ferguson, Florissant, Hazelwood, Maryland Heights and New Melle.
 Lambert-St. Louis International Airport was hard hit with severe damage to numerous facilities there and injuries reported.
 Windows were blown out of the terminals there and airplanes were flipped in the field.
 Concourse C was the hardest hit, taking nearly a year to reopen; it reopened on April 2, 2012.
 The tornado was given a rating of EF4 based on finding of flattened houses in Bridgeton.
 Following assessments by the local National Weather Service, it was determined that a single tornado tracked for 22 mi through parts of Missouri and Illinois, reaching a maximum width of 0.4 mi.
 Elsewhere, there were several reported tornadoes, including an EF2 tornado which tracked through Henderson, Webster and Union County.
-A few more tornadoes were reported on April 23–24; however, most did not cause any severe damage, though one EF2 tornado caused structural damage in the town of Bardwell, Kentucky.